Dynamical Complexity in Teleparallel Gauss-Bonnet Gravity: Teleparallel Gravity

 where the Gauss-Bonnet term turns out to have the same value for this background as its curvature analogue.
 The Friedmann equations for this set-up obtained to be \cite{Kofinas:2014daa, Bahamonde:2016kba}

 An over-dot refers to derivatives with respect to cosmic time $t$.
 To establish the deviation of this theory from GR and to better probe the role from the modified Lagrangian, we consider $F(T, T_G)=-T+f(T, T_G)$.
-Subsequently, Eq. (\ref{1stFE})-Eq. (\ref{2ndFE}) reduce respectively as,
+Subsequently, Eqns. (\ref{1stFE})--(\ref{2ndFE}) reduce respectively as,